mathemage/FUP-programming-exam/exam_1/4_means/README.md

 ## Output
 The first line displays the list of input numbers (parsed into `[Double]`).

-The second line displays `minMean == ` and the computed minimum.

-The third line displays `harmonicMean == ` and the computed harmonic mean.
+The second line displays `harmonicMean == ` and the computed harmonic mean.

-The fourth line displays `geometricMean == ` and the computed geometric mean.
+The third line displays `geometricMean == ` and the computed geometric mean.

-The fifth line displays `arithmeticMean == ` and the computed arithmetic mean.
+The fourth line displays `arithmeticMean == ` and the computed arithmetic mean.

-The sixth line displays `quadraticMean == ` and the computed quadratic mean.
+The fifth line displays `quadraticMean == ` and the computed quadratic mean.

-The last line displays `maxMean == ` and the computed maximum.

 ## Examples